The Best Weekend Getaways in Every State

 Indiana: West Baden Springs

 Located in southern Indiana’s rolling hills, West Baden Springs once attracted visitors looking to soak in its healing hot springs.
 The West Baden Springs Resort was built in the mid-1800s to accommodate these visitors and remains today as an elegant gem and National Historic Landmark.
 Its incredible atrium, which spans 200 feet and was constructed in the early 1900s, was once the largest free-spanning dome in the world.
 Today, you can enjoy the resort’s luxurious spa, nightly atrium light show, fine dining, and several golf courses.

-Explore world-class museums, historic sites, breweries, and shopping in quaint villages in the riverfront community of Davenport.
+Explore world-class museums, historic sites, breweries, and shopping in quaint villages in the riverfront community of Davenport, a great place for weekend getaways.
 Set along the Mississippi River, visitors can take a riverfront cruise or cheer on the minor league Quad City Bandits at the historic Modern Woodman Park, which was once named the best U.S. minor league park.
 Pampering hotels include Hotel Blackhawk or the Current Hotel, and for a treat, grab a famous hot fudge sundae at Lagomarcino‘s.

 Kansas: Kansas City